CarletonComputerScienceSociety/website/archetypes/events.md

 ---
-display-title: "This title will be shown in the display card"
+display_title: "This title will be shown in the display card"
 title: "{{ replace .Name "-" " " | title }}"
 date: {{ .Date }}
 draft: true